 This is an exciting time to be in talent acquisition.
 For technology providers, it means building upon the foundation that was laid by early disruptors and taking it to the next level.
 For TA leaders, it means having new tools and solutions to become better, faster, and more agile in attracting and retaining top talent.
 For job candidates, it means improved matching for jobs and quicker turnaround times for interviews.

 And, for us at Talent Tech Labs, it means more opportunities to partner with smart TA teams at today’s leading brands.
-We are passionate about talent acquisition technology and very much looking forward to working with you in the New Year!
+We are passionate about talent acquisition technology and very much looking forward to watching the talent acquisition trends from 2019 evolve into New Year!

 (Don’t agree with something we’ve said?
 We’d love to hear from you!
 Send your feedback to firstname.lastname@example.org.)